Check audio within Windows is set correctly

 Often cables are unplugged, pulled taught and become loose.
 Check that there is a connection between the computer and your audio device.
 The table below shows the common types of connections used for speakers and headphones, where and how they connect.

-Make sure your audio device is plugged in to one of the circular ports as shown below (sometimes they are colour coded GREEN) on the front or back of the PC or sides of a laptop.
+Some speakers/headphones use an AUX connection to connect to the PC (as pictured above).
+Make sure your audio device is plugged in to one of the circular ports as shown below (sometimes they are colour coded GREEN) on the front or back of the PC or sides of a laptop. | Other speakers/headphones use a USB connection (as pictured above).
+Make sure your audio device is plugged in to one of these ports.
+There are often multiple on any PC or laptop. | ||

-Example front AUX port
+Example front AUX port | Example front USB ports | ||

-Example rear AUX port
+Example rear AUX port | Example rear USB ports | ||

-Example laptop AUX port
+Example laptop AUX port | Example laptop USB port |

 Check device has power